Epigallocatechin gallate: Research

 Well-studied in basic research, EGCG has various biological effects in laboratory studies.

 A 2011 analysis by the European Food Safety Authority found that a cause and effect relationship could not be shown for a link between tea catechins and the maintenance of normal blood LDL-cholesterol concentration.
 A 2016 review found that high daily doses (107 to 856 mg/day) taken by human subjects over four to 14 weeks produced a small reduction of LDL cholesterol.

+Some studies have found that EGCG may help mitigate bladder dysfunction in ketamine-induced cystitis by normalizing the collagen-to-muscle ratio and restoring storage capacity.

 Potential toxicity

 A 2018 review showed that excessive intake of EGCG may cause liver toxicity.
 In 2018, the European Food Safety Authority stated that daily intake of 800 mg or more could increase risk of liver damage.

 Taken as a capsule or tablet 338 mg per day of EGCG is considered safe, whereas 704 mg per day is safe if consumed as a tea beverage.
 100 mL of green tea contains about 70.2 mg of EGCG (about 165 mg per cup).